vitorapaiva/zend-certification/1-basics/Basics.md

 ## Garbage Collection

-	* Clears circular-reference variables (REVISAR) once prerequisites are met, via root-buffer full or call to the function GC_COLLECT_CYCLES()
+	* Clears circular-reference variables  once prerequisites are met, via root-buffer full or call to the function GC_COLLECT_CYCLES()
-	* Garbage Collection Execution hinders perfomance (REVISAR)
+	* Garbage Collection Execution hinders perfomance

 ## OPCODE CACHE
+	OpCode Caches are a performance enhancing extension for PHP.
+They do this by injecting themselves into the execution life-cycle of PHP and caching the results of the compilation phase for later reuse.
+It is not uncommon to see a 3x performance increase just by enabling an OpCode cache.

-	* Stores the bytecode/opcode (REVISAR) results of compiling PHP code which often improves perfomance
+	* Stores the bytecode/opcode results of compiling PHP code which often improves perfomance
-	* Available into PHP (needs to be turned on). third-party products are also available (REVISAR)
+	* Available into PHP (needs to be turned on). third-party products are also available